Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-22.md

     </details>

-22. Which requirement must be met for a member account to be unlinked from an AWS Organizations account?
+23. Which requirement must be met for a member account to be unlinked from an AWS Organizations account?
     - A. The linked account must be actively compliant with AWS System and Organization Controls (SOC).
     - B. The payer and the linked account must both create AWS Support cases to request that the member account be unlinked from the organization.
+      [no need of support cases to unlink account from aws]
     - C. The member account must meet the requirements of a standalone account.
     - D. The payer account must be used to remove the linked account from the organization.
+      [True but not the required answer to the question]

     <details markdown=1><summary markdown="span">Answer</summary>